Agoric/documentation/main/getting-started/ertp-introduction.md

 second balcony far left  (and affects what you're willing to trade for it).

-## Amount Math
+## AmountMath

-Issuers must be able to deposit and withdraw assets from a purse.
+`Issuers` must be able to deposit and withdraw assets from a `purse`.
 This requires being able to add and subtract digital assets.
-They use a set of `amountMath` functions, which are aided by `mathHelpers` functions.
+They use a set of `amountMath` functions.

-In addition to math operations, `amountMath` functions check on their arguments' brands, throwing an error if the wrong brand was used.
+In addition to math operations, `amountMath` functions check on their arguments' `brands`, throwing an error if the wrong `brand` was used.

+An `amountMath` only works on assets of their associated `brand` and `issuer`.
+There can be many copies of the `amountMath` for a particular `brand` and its `issuer`.

 ## Next Steps

-If Getting Started, you should go to the [Introduction to Zoe](https://agoric.com/documentation/getting-started/intro-zoe.html).
+If you are Getting Started, you should go to the
+<router-link to="/getting-started/intro-zoe.html">Introduction to Zoe</router-link>.

+If you've finished the Getting Started material, you should go to the
+<router-link to="/ertp/guide/">ERTP Guide</router-link>
-If you've finished the Getting Started material, you should go to the [ERTP Guide](https://agoric.com/documentation/ertp/guide/) for a fuller explanation of ERTP concepts, including ones not covered in this Introduction.
+for a fuller explanation of ERTP concepts, including ones not covered in this Introduction.